ENCODE-DCC/caper/docs/conf_encode_workshop_2019.md

 0. Register by following instructions in the email you received with the subject "Welcome to Using ENCODE in the Cloud".

-1. Open a web browser (Chrome, Safari, or Edge - Firefox is not supported) and go to [Google Cloud Platform console](https://console.cloud.google.com/compute/instances?project=encode-workshop&instancessize=50).
+1. Open a web browser (Chrome, Safari, or Edge - Firefox is not supported) and go to [our workshop server instance on Google Cloud Platform console](https://console.cloud.google.com/compute/instancesDetail/zones/us-west1-b/instances/workshop-server?project=encode-workshop).

 2. Look for the `workshop-server` instance and click on the `SSH` button under `Connect`.
 It may sake several seconds to open a connection to the server instance.